yousefelassal/quote-cron/README.md

 > Time you enjoy wasting, was not wasted.

 > I do not believe in a fate that falls on men however they act; but I do believe in a fate that falls on them unless they act.

+> Everything in the universe goes by indirection.
+There are no straight lines.